-- ▶ The exam lasts 20-30 minutes, and is taken solitary. - ► We are not so much interested in well-rehearsed details, but rather in principles. - ► We have covered a lot of material an exam may well not cover all of it. - We will rather go into detail then spend the exam with well-rehearsed phrases from the slides. - Emphasis will be on the later parts of the course (SysML/OCL, testing, static analysis, Floyd-Hoare logic, model-checking) rather than the first. - If you do not know an answer, just say so we can move on to a different question.
+- ► The exam lasts 20-30 minutes, and is taken solitary. - We are not so much interested in well-rehearsed details, but rather in principles. - ▶ We have covered a lot of material an exam may well not cover all of it. - We will rather go into detail on some lectures than spend the exam with a couple of well-rehearsed phrases from each slide. - Emphasis will be on the later parts of the course (SysML/OCL, testing, static analysis, Floyd-Hoare logic, model-checking) rather than the first. - If you do not know an answer, just say so we can move on to a different question.